 Playback the media to preview and make sure to complete all basic video editing tasks like trimming or cutting the video clip if necessary.

-Filmora9 provides several ways to make a glitch effect video.
+Filmora provides several ways to make a glitch effect video.
 You can use some filters such as Chromatic Aberration or some TV Static overlays, or try the Human Glitch effect in AI Portrait.
 Below is the detailed step-by-step tutorial about how to make glitch video effects in Filmora with the filters and overlays.

 Go to the Effects tab and expand the Filters menu, then locate the Distortion category and add the Chromatic Aberration effect to the timeline (the track above the video).
 After you’ve placed the effect at the exact location where you want it to appear in the video, you should set its duration by dragging one of its ends left or right.
 Besides duration, you can also set up the fade and Alpha parameters of this chromatic aberration effect by double clicking it in the timeline.